rafalmaciag/rafalmaciag/index.md

 ---
 ![evolution](img/r-evolution.jpg)

-**Project size estimations** and then execution are the burden for every Product Owner and Project Manager.
+**Project size estimations** and then execution, are the burden for every Product Owner and Project Manager.
 Business always wanted to know:

 * How much project will cost?
 * When the project will end?